 “When somebody calls me and says, ‘Why do I want to pay for membership?’, the first thing I mention is our member community.
 It’s a dedicated, professional community where you can connect with likeminded individuals, ask questions, and learn from your peers.
 Members find so much value in being able to talk directly with their peers.”

 – Ryan Couch, Systems Manager, North Carolina Dental Society

 An online community platform can be particularly effective for member acquisition.
 Why?
 Your most loyal members are right there, discussing your industry – and if you leave some aspects or all of your online member community public, interested potential members can browse and participate in discussions.
 You can choose to restrict full access to members only or leave it open to everyone.
 Cracking the door open just enough can pique potential members’ interest and leave them wanting more.

 When you take this approach, you can also boost your organization in Google search results.
 The Educational Theatre Association took this approach and saw a huge boost from their community in SEO, including new organic keywords, monthly clicks, and rankings, all of which help you get in front of new members and become an industry thought leader.

-You can also take the opposite approach and make your community a member’s only benefit – that’s what the North Carolina Dental Society did, and thanks to the community and other benefits, they increased member acquisition by 200%.
+You can also take the opposite approach and make your community a member’s only benefit – that’s what the North Carolina Dental Society did.

 Here’s one tactic that works well in this situation.
 When you host an event in your online member community, it’s not uncommon for your event speakers or experts to share like crazy on their social media.
 Not only are they improving their personal brand, but they’re drawing attention to your organization and one of the exclusive member benefits of being in your online community.
 As soon as a non-member is drawn in and tries to access the event, they can’t and are prompted to apply for membership.